warnat/openproject-revisions_git/README.md

 Thus, you need to add the following line to 'conf/gitolite.conf' under the gitolite-admin.git repository:

     include 'openproject.conf'

+The ``openproject.conf`` is created and updated from this plugin and contains all projects with Git repositories later defined within OpenProject.
+Thus, the ``<gitolite-admin.git>/conf/`` folder will contain two files:

+* ``gitolite.conf``: If you want to manually add projects outside the scope of OpenProject to gitolite, define them here.
+* ``openproject.conf``: Contains all projects defined from OpenProject, is generated automatically. (*Non-existant until this plugin creates it*)

 **0.b.
 Allow OpenProject's git config keys**